dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Non-SCC DOS for single vacancy on sublattice A (semilog scale)

-The vacancy is adding some close energy levels in the gap, as verified already from the DFTB+ calculation in the first part of the tutorial.
+The vacancy is adding some close energy levels in the gap, as verified already using a conventional DFTB+ calculation (:ref:`defect-electronic-states`).
 The Van Hove singularities are partially suppressed as the system no longer possesses translational symmetry along the transport direction.
 Even in a simple non-SCC approximation, the qualitative picture is consistent with the previous SCC periodic calculation.
-We will now consider a vacancy sitting on the other sublattice (B) and try to understand whether the relative position of the vacancy is relevant or not by calculating once more the non-SCC transmission and density of states
+We will now consider a vacancy sitting on the other sublattice (B) and try to understand whether the relative position of the vacancy is relevant or not by calculating once more the non-SCC transmission and density of states.

 Non-SCC armchair nanoribbon with vacancy (B)